 Until 1 August 2021 the members of the Board of Directors of Aegon Hypotheken were also members of the Boards of other entities within the Aegon Nederland group, including the Board of Aegon Nederland.
+In 2021 the Board of Directors of Aegon Nederland group consisted of a CEO, a CFO, a CRO and a CTO.
 As per 1 August 2021 Aegon Hypotheken has its own Board of Directors, that consists of a CEO and a CFRO.
 The members of the Board of Directors are employees of Aegon Nederland and receive their remuneration from Aegon Nederland.
 The total remuneration for their activities within the Aegon Nederland group pursuant to Section 383:1 of Book 2 of the Dutch Civil Code is set out below.
 The amounts are in euro, instead of EUR thousand.

-Members of the Board of Directors 2021 2020
+Members of the Board of Directors 2022 2021

-Gross salary and social security contributions 1.954.804 2.871.379
+Gross salary and social security contributions 504,786 1,954,804

-Pension premium 10.487 125.909
+Pension premium 5,739 10,487

-Other benefits 477.271 1.070.733
+Other benefits 58,410 477,271

-Total 2.442.562 4.068.021
+Total 568,935 2,442,562